NiekD/pilight-addons/README.md

 One action:

-* count (in progress), to be used in rules to increment, decrement or set to a specific value.
+* count (in progress), to be used in rules to update a generic_counter device (increment, decrement or set to a specific value).

 Two functions (one in progress):